 - Use the Link URL to connect your Microsoft Dynamics 365 account.

-- When the link site opens, select Microsoft Dynamics 365 Business Central, and then select Continue to Dynamics 365 Business Central.
+- When Link opens, select Microsoft Dynamics 365 Business Central, and then select Continue to Dynamics 365 Business Central.

 - Log in to your Dynamics 365 account.